AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 In a nutshell, we are having the Raspberry Pi keep track of the time a user spends on their PC by detecting their PC IP address and triggering a countdown (1 or 2 hours).
 The Sense Hat will kick off the countdown by showing a clock at first, and colored LEDs at some point, which will, in turn, change to a different color as seconds pass by.
 At the very last 9 seconds of the 1 or 2 hours countdown above-mentioned, the raspberry pi LEDs will show the countdown in numbers.

-When the countdown is at zero, a warning message will display on the Sense Hat LEDs as well as an audio message will be triggered demanding that the user step away from the desk.
+When the countdown is at zero, a warning message will display on the Sense Hat LEDs as well as an audio message will be triggered demanding that the user step away from the desk (headsets jacked in are needed for the audio).
 After a few seconds a Pat Metheny Group mp3 song will start playing in the background, which, basically, gives another 5/6 minutes of _grace period_ to the user (sort of 'sweet final warning').

 Once the song is over, the camera will take a photo of the user on the desk, and a notification will be sent to the user's phone as well as an email informing about the event (picture taken) with a link of the Glitch landing page, which will show a sort of photo feeds of the user itself.